ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 {:download: .download}

-# How to serve video on demand with CDN
+# Serving Video on Demand with CDN
 {: #how-to-serve-video-on-demand-with-cdn}

 In this guide, we'll explore an example of how to leverage {{site.data.keyword.cloud}} CDN to stream `.mp4` content through **HLS** as video on demand, to a browser from a Linux-Nginx origin.